jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - Do Modern JavaScript Tutorial - RegExp and Async
 - Build website that uses async programming to access and display information from an external API
 - Start JavaScript30
+- Expand website with another static content section

 ### Module 5: JavaScript and the DOM

 - Do Modern JavaScript Tutorial - DOM
 - Use _DOM Enlightenment_ as supplement
-- Add JavaScript and DOM manipulation to website from week 1
-- Build new website that uses JavaScript with DOM extensively and best practices for accessibility
+- Build another website that accesses and displays information from an external API

 ### Module 6: Using HTML5 and Browser APIs To Build Apps

 - Work through all relevant materials
-- Build an app using JavaScript for each HTML5 and Browser API studied
+- Build a project for each of the following browser or HTML5 APIs (separately or combined)
+  - Server-sent events
+  - Websockets
+  - Cross-domain/Web messaging
+  - Web storage
+  - IndexedDB
+  - Drag and Drop
+  - Web Workers
+  - Geolocation

 ### Module 7: CSS3